NYU Global Payment Card Policy

 University (Corporate) Liability

-P-Cards, CTA Cards, Student Club Cards, Fleet and Bookstore Cards are paid by the University and liability is with the University.
+P-Cards, CTA Cards, Student Club Cards, and Fleet Cards are paid by the University and liability is with the University.

 Corporate Travel Account (CTA) Card

-The CTA Card is used for business travel expenses for infrequent travelers in a department, individuals who do not have a Travel Card and University guests/visitors (i.e., job applicants, speakers).
-The CTA is a university liability Card and does not impact the Cardholder's personal credit.
+The CTA Card is used for business travel expenses for infrequent travelers in a department (for example, those that travel 1-3 times/year); individuals who do not have a Travel Card and University guests / visitors (e.g., job applicants, speakers).
+The CTA is a university liability card and does not impact the Cardholder's personal credit.

 These specialized Payment Cards are utilized to purchase fuel and conduct maintenance on University owned vehicles.